France investigating Renault for possible emissions fraud

 - Watch: Drone crashes into Space Needle during New Year’s Eve fireworks setup WATCH

+Renault-Nissan CEO Carlos Ghosn has said that despite the Volkswagen scandal, the company will continue developing diesel technology, particularly for SUVs and other high-end cars.

+In a statement Friday, Renault took note of the investigation but said its “vehicles are not equipped with cheating software affecting anti-pollution systems.”
+It said the company supports European moves to toughen emissions testing and has taken steps to reduce its own cars’ emissions over the past year.

-French prosecutors are carrying out a separate probe into Volkswagen’s emissions practices in France, after the German carmaker was found to have used engine software to cheat on U.S. diesel emissions tests.
+French prosecutors are carrying out a separate probe into Volkswagen’s emissions practices in France.

+Tentacles of the Volkswagen scandal are continuing to reach across the industry more than a year later: The U.S. government accused Fiat Chrysler on Thursday of failing to disclose software in some vehicles that allows them to emit more pollution than allowed.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.